richardhopton/smartbed-mqtt/README.md

 Support for this was only possible due to assistance from david_nagy, corne & PT on Discord.

-# Member's Mark Support (BLE)
+# Keeson Support (BLE)
-> Member's Mark is the brand name for Sam's Club private label products; this prototype was tested using the [Premier Adjustable Base](https://www.samsclub.com/p/-/prod22421683) bed variant.
+> Keeson motor controllers are used by many bed manufacturers including (but not limited to) Member's Mark, Purple, ErgoMotion.
+The prototype was tested using the [Member's Mark Premier Adjustable Base](https://www.samsclub.com/p/-/prod22421683) bed variant.

 ## Configuring

 You must specify at least one bleProxy as demonstrated in the config defaults.
-You also need to supply at least one Member's Mark controller with `name` and `friendlyName`.
+You also need to supply at least one Keeson controller with `name` and `friendlyName`.

 ## Current features include:

 - Buttons to trigger the standard presets
 - Buttons to trigger the user presets
+- Buttons to program the user presets
+- Controls for the head & foot massage intesity, wave setting & timer

+## Possible future features:

+- Buttons/Cover to control raising and lowering head/feet

 ## Notes